sxtforreal/sxtforreal/README.md

 - 👋 Hi, I’m @sxtforreal
-- 👀 I’m interested in deep learning
+- 👀 I’m interested in Machine Learning & Deep Learning
-- 🌱 I’m currently learning biostatistics
+- 😈 I’m currently a Master of Biostatistics candidate at Duke

 <!---
 sxtforreal/sxtforreal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.